-Broadly, then, you can 'go faster' with KCOM than you can with pretty much anyone else.
+Broadly, then, you can 'go faster' with KCOM than you can with pretty much anyone else, except for Virgin Media.
 Of course, the fastest packages are also the most expensive, but look at KCOM's offering alongside the rest of the UK, it compares favourably to…

 Providers on Openreach – Even the slowest package from KCOM is roughly equivalent to entry-level fibre from BT, Sky, TalkTalk and all the other providers on Openreach, while its top speed is more than 13 times faster.
 Openreach is rolling out its own FTTH, but availability is currently very limited.
 As we're sure you can appreciate, Openreach has a far greater task on its hands rolling this out to the whole of the UK than KCOM does rolling out to Hull.

-Virgin Media – Even Virgin Media's top speed of 516Mbps is no match for KCOM's 900Mbps Lightstream service.
-Mind you, there are no good arguments for why you need that much speed from either provider, and at the time of writing, at £79 per month, KCOM's top speed will cost you.
+Virgin Media –KCOM's top speed of 900Mbps is not far behind Virgin Media's Gig1 Fibre Broadband service with an advertised speed of 1130Mbps.
+Mind you, there are no good arguments for why you need that much speed from either provider, and at the time of writing, at £69.99 per month, KCOM's top speed will cost you.
 The fact these speeds are available at all, on the plus side, does mean the KCOM router (the Lightstream router), that delivers KCOM wifi to your home, is very capable indeed.